Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 In order to resolve such issues, teams must invest in better testing infrastructure and review processes to capture productivity gains.
 The goal isn't just to write more code faster.
 It is to ensure that the increased individual output translates to faster organizational delivery without sacrificing quality.

-Optimizing Claude Code adoption with Faros AI
+Optimizing Claude Code adoption with Faros

 Teams with low weekly active user rates need targeted enablement efforts.
-Use Faros AI to identify teams where fewer developers are actively engaging with Claude Code on a weekly basis.
+Use Faros to identify teams where fewer developers are actively engaging with Claude Code on a weekly basis.
 Survey these teams to understand barriers: cost concerns, use case confusion, or tool friction.
 Pair them with high-adoption champions for knowledge transfer.
 Track weekly adoption metrics to measure progress.

 A/B testing provides rigorous proof of impact.
 Split similar teams with one group using Claude Code and one control group.
 Match teams on project complexity, tech stack, and developer seniority for valid comparisons.
 Run tests for at least one quarter with minimum control groups of 20 to 30 developers.